XSL stands for EXtensible Stylesheet Language.

 XSL describes how the XML document should be displayed!

-XSL consists of three parts:
+XSL originally consisted of three parts:

 The rest of this tutorial is about XSLT - the language for transforming XML documents.